 - Additional viral and bacterial infections

-Although there is no vaccine available to prevent COVID-19, you can take steps to reduce your risk of infection.
+If you haven’t had the COVID-19 vaccine, you can take many steps to reduce your risk of infection.
 WHO and CDC recommend following these precautions for avoiding exposure to the virus that causes COVID-19:

 - Avoid close contact (within about 6 feet, or 2 meters) with anyone who is sick or has symptoms.

 - Keep distance between yourself and others (within about 6 feet, or 2 meters).
 This is especially important if you have a higher risk of serious illness.
 Keep in mind some people may have COVID-19 and spread it to others, even if they don't have symptoms or don't know they have COVID-19.